 Wood fence panel maintenance often means repairing any damage to the panels themselves.
 You can glue split and broken pieces as long as the wood is 100% dry, applying waterproof glue and clamping or taping the broken pieces together while the glue dries.
 If any of them are completely knackered, replace them.
 It’s fairly straightforward to replace individual panels without having to take the whole fence down.

 To remove the surface layer of old, grey wood cells and expose a fresh layer of wood, use a power washer.
 You can easily hire one.
-Wooden fence panels should always be protected from the elements by using wood preservers and wood oils.
+Wooden fence panels should always be protected from the elements by using a fence paint or a combination of wood preservers and wood oils.
 Decking oil makes for an excellent fence treatment as it helps to keep the timber water-resistant, supple, and often contains UV filters which help to protect the panels from the bleaching affect of the sun.
 Wood preservers and decking oils come in clear or a wide range of colours so getting the desired look should be no problem.
 A good quality exterior wood oil stain will preserve this new layer of fresh wood and also help prolong the life of your fence.

 Fence stain delivers a hint of colour while keeping a natural wood look.
 In rainy areas you will probably need to seal the fence more often than average.
 There isn’t a specific timescale.
 It depends on how your fence is looking.
 When water no longer beads on the surface but soaks into the wood, you need to re-seal.